-a.
-Establish the built area of the settlement within the Major Development area, and the location of major land uses;

-The Phasing and Delivery of a Mix of Land Uses:
+5. The built area of the settlement will be contained within the Major Development Site, and the location of major land uses and the design of the edges of the new village will have particular regard to ensuring an appropriate relationship with Cambourne and Highfields Caldecote.